You’re probably reading this because you’re interested in summiting the highest mountain in Africa in 2021.

 - 2 pairs of light loose-fitting cotton trousers.

 - Sleeping bag

 - Travel blanket

-- 1 pair of Hiking boots – (an extra light pair of sport shoes and crocs is recommended)
+- Waterproof Hiking boots – (an extra pair of hiking boots and crocs is recommended))

-- Warm Gloves ( 2 pairs of thin gloves & a pair of Thick water proof gloves)
+- Warm Gloves ( 2 pairs of thin gloves & 2 pairs of Thick water proof gloves)

 - Winter hat

 - Head lamp with extra batteries.

 - 8 pairs of socks ( 8 pairs of thick and 8 pairs of thin)

 - Sun Hat